Convergence Analysis of the Random Bisection Method: Numerical Experiments

 \subsection{Expected Convergence Rate}

-To measure empirically the expected scaling factor, the following experiment is considered : \begin{enumerate} \item Generate $r \sim \mathcal{U}(0,1)$; \item Run \Cref{alg:bisection} with cuts $c_n\sim \mathcal{D}(0,1)$, for $f(x) = x - r$, with a very low tolerance (e.g., $10^{-15}$) and a large number of iterations (e.g., $N=30$); \item Compute the scaling factors for all iterations, $ \frac{b_{i+1}-a_{i+1}}{b_i - a_i}$, and store them; \item Repeat steps 1 to 3 a large number of times (e.g., 500 iterations); \item Compute a 95\% confidence interval (CI) for the mean using bootstrap. \end{enumerate}
+To empirically estimate the expected scaling factor, consider the following experiment: \begin{enumerate} \item Generate $r \sim \mathcal{U}(0,1)$; \item Run \Cref{alg:bisection} with cuts $c_n\sim \mathcal{D}(0,1)$, for $f(x) = x - r$, with a very low tolerance (e.g., $10^{-15}$) and a large number of iterations (e.g., $N=30$); \item Compute the scaling factors for all iterations, $ \frac{b_{i+1}-a_{i+1}}{b_i - a_i}$, and store them; \item Repeat steps 1 to 3 a large number of times (e.g., 500 runs); \item Compute a 95\% confidence interval (CI) for the mean using bootstrap. \end{enumerate}

-The main advantage of using bootstrap confidence intervals is that they are non-parametric, meaning that they are expected to work without any knowldege (or mild hypotheses) about the underlying distribution \cite{Efron_Tibshirani_1994}.
+The main advantage of using bootstrap confidence intervals is that they are non-parametric, meaning that they are expected to work without any knowledge (or mild hypotheses) about the underlying distribution \cite{Efron_Tibshirani_1994}.
 The results are shown in \Cref{tab:scalingfactors}.
 For all of the tested distributions, the theoretical value lies within the confidence intervals and the confidence intervals are very small, providing statistical evidence that the theoretical scaling factors are indeed correct.
-More so, a distribution with a lot of mass at $1/2$ and a small variance like $\mathrm{Bates}(20)$ has a convergence rate very close to the classical bissection algorithm.
-The length of the last interval for each run is also measured to verify that it also satisfies the conclusion of \Cref{cor - constant}.
+Moreover, a distribution with a lot of mass at $1/2$ and a small variance like $\mathrm{Bates}(20)$ has a convergence rate very close to the classical bisection algorithm.
+The length of the last interval for each run is also measured to verify that it also satisfies the conclusion of \Cref{cor - final}.